laptop keyboard Computers & Technology

 Once you've mastered your mouse & keyboard, it's time to move on to:

 Computer Basics VIDEO INTERACTIVE - This tutorial will help you understand how computers work and how to use them.
 Covers setting up a computer, the difference between hardware and software, different types of computers, operating systems, applications, the cloud, and much more.
-Also offers tutorials on other basic skills and many other tech topics.
+Also offers tutorials on other basic tech skills and many other tech topics.
 (Goodwill Community Foundation)

 Check these sites to learn more about using Microsoft Windows® and other operating systems:

 64-bit vs. 32-bit Operating Systems - 'You're probably aware that 64-bit and 32-bit versions of your operating system exist, but you may have no idea what separates the two.
 The question: Should you use a 64-bit version of Windows, and why?'
 (2009; Lifehacker, part of Ziff Davis digital media and internet company).
-See also Why Are Most Programs Still 32-bit on a 64-bit Version of Windows?
-(2017, HowToGeek; part of LifeSavvy Media), and How to Tell If You Have Windows 64-Bit or 32-Bit (2023, Lifewire).
+See also How to Tell If You Have Windows 64-Bit or 32-Bit (2024, Lifewire; part of Dotdash Meredith publishing).

 Operating Systems For Dummies™ - How-tos on operating systems including Windows XP through Windows 10 & Windows 11), DOS, and Linux, as well as Mac OS & Applications.
 Use the drop-down menu to choose an operating system.
 From the publisher of the For Dummies™ series of books.
 (John Wiley & Sons Inc.)

-Windows Help (Microsoft) - Help topics for Windows 11, Windows 10, and Windows 8.1.
+Windows Help (Microsoft) - Help topics for Windows 11 and Windows 10.

 Windows 11 (How-To Geek) - Info and advice on using the new Windows 11 operating system (HowToGeek; LifeSavvy Media).
 See also Windows 11 Cheat Sheet (Tech Republic), Windows 11 System Requirements (Microsoft), and Windows 11 Help (Microsoft).